edgedb/easy-edgedb/chapter1/index.md

 }
 ```

 This is similar, just properties with strings.
 The book Dracula was published in 1897 when spelling for cities was sometimes different.
 All cities have a name in the book (that's why it's `required`), but some won't need a different modern name.
-Vienna is still Vienna, for example.
+Munich is still Munich, for example.
 We are imagining that our game will link the city names to their modern names so we can easily place them on a map.

 ## Migration